philipwalton/easy-sauce/README.md

                     Defaults to "mocha".
                     See https://goo.gl/5KfjDS for details.

-  -v, --verbose     Log additional information to the console, including
-                    all JSON data returned by the Sauce Labs API calls.

-  -q, --quiet       Suppresses all non-error message from being logged.
-                    Note: error message are always logged and cause the process to exit with a status code of 1.

   -h, --help        Displays this help message.

   -V, --version     Display the easy-sauce version number.